Broad Street Bullies (film): Overview

 The post-season title defense of the Stanley Cup begins with a section on the Islanders coming back from a 3–0 deficit to tie the series, and the Flyers' favorite bar, Rexy's, burning down.
-It moves on to the Flyers' second Stanley Cup Finals series against the Buffalo Sabres and the oddities of the series, including a game played in fog, and a bat flying around the ice.
+It moves on to the Flyers' second Stanley Cup Final series against the Buffalo Sabres and the oddities of the series, including a game played in fog, and a bat flying around the ice.
 Several clips are shown of the Flyers winning their second Cup, and of the players' fathers being on hand to celebrate the championship with their sons.
 The documentary then returns to Schultz and a song he recorded, and examines his fighting tendency and the impact it had on other teams around the league.
 It also looks at how the game itself was affected by the Flyers' aggressive style.

 The film then turns its attention to an exhibition game against the Russian Red Army team, examining the importance of the game, both in terms of culture and sport, and highlighting the Flyers' victory.
 The film then shows how the Flyers forced the NHL to institute new rules to clean up the game.

-In covering the "Bullies" third Stanley Cup Finals appearance against the Montreal Canadiens, the film illustrates the differences between the Flyers' aggressive, physical style, and the Canadians' traditional skill game; and looking at the impact Larry Robinson had in the series as a physical force for Montreal.
+In covering the "Bullies" third Stanley Cup Final appearance against the Montreal Canadiens, the film illustrates the differences between the Flyers' aggressive, physical style, and the Canadians' traditional skill game; and looking at the impact Larry Robinson had in the series as a physical force for Montreal.
 After discussing the Flyers' defeat, the documentary wraps up with players from the team talking about their legacy and how they would not change the way they played.
 This is followed by a summary of the "Bullies" era, and the team's lasting impact in Philadelphia.